lis-epfl/mpc_controller_pkgs/README.md

 ### Docker Usage with Simulation

+For the simulation to work, you need to download and launch [QGroundControl](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html).
 Follow these steps to run the MPC controller with simulation in Docker:

 1. **Start the simulation environment:**
    ```bash